crowdfavorite-mirrors/wp-bwp-google-xml-sitemaps/readme.txt

-=== Better WordPress Google XML Sitemaps (with sitemapindex and Multi-site support) ===
+=== Better WordPress Google XML Sitemaps (with sitemapindex, multi-site and Google News sitemap support) ===
 Contributors: OddOneOut
 Donate link: http://betterwp.net/wordpress-plugins/google-xml-sitemaps/#contributions
 Tags: xml sitemaps, xml sitemap, google xml sitemaps, sitemapindex, sitemap, sitemaps, seo, bing, google, msn, ask, multi-site, multisite
 Requires at least: 3.0
-Tested up to: 3.3
+Tested up to: 3.3.1
-Stable tag: 1.1.6
+Stable tag: 1.2.1

-The first WordPress XML Sitemap plugin that comes with comprehensive support for Sitemapindex and Multi-site.
+The first WordPress XML Sitemap plugin that comes with comprehensive support for Sitemapindex, Multi-site and Google News sitemap.

 == Description ==

-Welcome to the first WordPress sitemap plugin that has support for both sitemapindex and Multi-site websites!
-You will no longer have to worry about the 50,000 URL limit or the time it takes for a sitemap to be generated.
-This plugin is fast, consumes much fewer resources and can be extended via your very own modules (yes, no hooks needed!).
+With BWP GXS you will no longer have to worry about the 50,000 URL limit or the time it takes for a sitemap to be generated.
+This plugin is fast, consumes much less resource and can be extended via your very own modules (yes, no hooks needed!).
 Here's a [demo](http://betterwp.net/sitemapindex.xml) of the sitemapindex if you are interested.

-**New in 1.1.0!**
+**===New in 1.2.0!===**

+The long-awaited BWP GXS 1.2.0 has finally been released with a new and very powerful feature: **Google News Sitemap creation**!
+All you have to do is click on the newly added tab (**News sitemap**), enable the module, choose some news categories as well as their genres and you're ready to go.
+Your news sitemap can also be used to ping Search Engines individually if you want.
+And of course, whenever you publish a new post in a news category, all selected Search Engines will be pinged!

+**Sitemapindex Support**

+What's so great about a sitemapindex you might say?
+Sitemapindex, as its name suggests, is one kind of sitemaps that allows  you to group multiple sitemaps files inside it.
+Sitemapindex, therefore, gives you many benefits, such as: possibility to bypass the 50,000 URL limit (you can have 10 custom sitemaps, each has 10000 URLs), or possibility to make the generation time much faster (because each sitemap is requested separately and is built by its own module), etc.

+**Splitting post-based sitemaps (since 1.1.0)**

-* This plugin can now automatically split large post sitemaps into smaller ones.
+As of version 1.1.0, this plugin can automatically split large post sitemaps into smaller ones.
 You can set a limit for each small sitemap.
 For example if you have 200K posts and would like to have 10K posts for each sitemap, BWP GXS will then split `post.xml` into 20 parts (i.e. from `post_part1.xml` to `post_part20.xml`).
 This helps you bypass the 50,000 URLs limit without having to build your custom modules, and also helps make your sitemaps smaller, lighter, and of course faster to generate.
 This plugin has been tested on sites that have nearly 200K posts and it took less than 1 second to generate the sitemapindex.
-* Added a new sitemap, called External Pages' sitemap, using which you can easily add links to pages that do not belong to WordPress to the Sitemap Index.
-Please refer to the [customization section](http://betterwp.net/wordpress-plugins/google-xml-sitemaps/#external_sitemap) for more details.
-* Added options in the Generator to exclude certain post types, taxonomies without having to use filters.
-* Added new hooks to default post-based and taxonomy-based modules to allow easier SQL query customization (you don't have to develop custom modules anymore just to change minor things).
-Read [here](http://betterwp.net/wordpress-plugins/google-xml-sitemaps/#exclude_items) for more details.

-**Sitemapindex Support**

-What's so great about a sitemapindex you might say?
-Sitemapindex, as its name suggests, is one kind of sitemaps that allows  you to group multiple sitemaps files inside it.
-Sitemapindex, therefore, gives you many benefits, such as: possibility to bypass the 50,000 URL limit (you can have 10 custom sitemaps, each has 10000 URLs), or possibility to make the generation time much faster (because each sitemap is requested separately and is built by its own module), etc.

 **Multi-site Support**